chiuping24/Clang-Rewriter/README.md

 };
 ```

 * The AST naming (ex: expression type) may be different in different pc (visual studio environment).
-It's because When Clang compiles C++ code for Windows, it attempts to be compatible with MSVC. [(ref)](https://clang.llvm.org/docs/MSVCCompatibility.html)
+It's because When Clang compiles C++ code for Windows, it attempts to be compatible with MSVC. [(ref: MSVC compatibility)](https://clang.llvm.org/docs/MSVCCompatibility.html)

 #### Build and run Example.cpp in VS2015 with the setting correctly:
 1. Properties/C C++/General/Additional include directory